CryoWebToken/nftbscterminal/README.md

 3. Creating algorithms for stats and charts and schedule updater for the DB data.
 4. Creating APIs for the frontend.
 5. Fetching the stats from the backend.
-6. filling the charts and stats with data fetched.
+6. Computing charts and stats with data fetched.

 ## Design